kaushik88/kaushik88.github.io/_posts/2016-05-31-music-for-productivity.md

 2. Monotonous or Repetitive music.

-3. Songs that I don't care about too much.
+3. Songs that I don't really care about.

 Thanks to AR Rahman for the many hours of productivity!
 A couple of songs from my productivity play-list -